Once you have installed Ant, open a command prompt in the examples directory, and type

 This example demonstrates the problem of variable capture: if the expansion is as shown above,

-block will create a name clash for the local variable i
+then a nested foreach block will create a name clash for the local variable i.

 When hygiene is implemented in JSE, the preprocessor will take care of this clash by carefully renaming